Curtis Henderson (baseball)

-Curtis Henderson (November 12, 1911 – January 12, 1982) was an American Negro league shortstop in the 1930s and 1940s.
+Curtis Henderson (November 12, 1911 – January 12, 1982) was an American Negro league baseball shortstop in the 1930s and 1940s.

-A native of Shreveport, Louisiana, Henderson made his Negro leagues debut in 1936 with the Homestead Grays and Brooklyn Royal Giants.
+A native of Shreveport, Louisiana, Henderson made his Negro league debut in 1936 with the Homestead Grays and Brooklyn Royal Giants.
 He went on to play with several teams, and was selected to the 1940 East–West All-Star Game.
 Henderson served in the US Army during World War II, and returned to finish his professional career in 1946 with the New York Black Yankees.
 He died in New York, New York in 1982 at age 70.